pennyw1ze/NotesMasterECS/AISSAB/Vitaletti/Recap.md

 Let's start talking about how consensus is actually achieved in the bitcoin blockchain.
 1. All the mining nodes pull transactions when they are published and creates blocks;

-2. The block must then be attached to the blockchain (Proof of work);
+2. The block must then be attached to the blockchain by solving a challenge (Proof of work);

-3. If 2 ore more miners achieve the result simultaniously, then more blocks are attached at the same time to the same block and the a fork is created in the blockchain;
+3. If 2 ore more miners achieve the result simultaniously, then more blocks are attached at the same time to the same block and a fork is created in the blockchain;

 4. At this point, new transactions will be generated and new miners will create new blocks.
 This new blocks will be attached to one of the 2 "new chain" that forked from the original one;